A comprehensive guide to employee engagement for your company's success

 The outdoor clothing company is known for its commitment to creating a better world for tomorrow.
 Patagonia actively supports its employees in living these values by, for example, granting paid leave to environmental activists among its employees to participate in protests or actions.

-The company also offers an outstanding childcare programme and ensures that its products are manufactured ethically and sustainably.
+The company also offers an outstanding childcare programmeme and ensures that its products are manufactured ethically and sustainably.
 Such measures ensure high employee retention and satisfaction, as employees know they are working for a company that shares their values and provides them with opportunities to actively advocate for their beliefs.

 Apple Retail: A unique corporate culture